5 Reasons to Buy Used Furniture

 Your one-stop shop for used furniture: ReStore

-Habitat HM’s ReStores have diverted more than 5.3 million pounds of waste from landfills in the past six years.
+Habitat HM’s ReStores have diverted more than 5.3 million pounds of good and useful, gently used items from disposal sites in the past six years.
 Our stores allow us to not only help the environment and give local families access to affordable and quality items, but they also support Habitat’s mission.

 Revenue from our ReStores allow us to support our organization’s necessary costs of administration, with net revenue going into our fund to build more affordable homes.